 Rioja Gran Reserva, '904', La Rioja Alta

-musts were put in stainless steel tanks where they underwent alcoholic fermentation at a controlled temperature for 17 days.
-Batches were selected and allowed to complete malolactic fermentation naturally over 78 days.
-In April 2010, the wine was transferred to 4-year-old American oak barrels (made in-house), where it stayed until April 2014.
-During ageing, the wine was racked every six months using traditional barrel-to-barrel methods.
-The final blend was bottled in November 2014.
+Tempranillo (89%) from vines over 60 years old planted in Briñas, Rodezno and Villalba, and Graciano (11%) from our Montecillo vineyard in the municipality of Fuenmayor.
+After destemming and light crushing, the grapes were put in tanks where they underwent alcoholic fermentation for 17 days.
+Batches were selected and allowed to complete malolactic fermentation naturally over 75 days.
+In June 2012, the wine was transferred to four-and-a-half-year-old American oak barrels (made in-house), where it stayed until March 2015.
+During aging, the wine was racked eight times using traditional barrel-tobarrel methods.
+The final blend was bottled in November 2016.

 Press & Reviews